binhbbbb/nebula-dialog/README.md

 * Declare a dialog in markup, or use the included behavior/stylesheet to build your own
 * Easily styled with style attributes or with CSS variables and mixins

-> Warning: This element utilizes features of [ECMAScript 2015](http://www.ecma-international.org/ecma-262/6.0/) which may not be supported by all browsers.
-To ensure support by all browsers, consider using the [Core-js Polyfill](https://github.com/zloirock/core-js).
+> Warning: This element requires browser support for [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).
+To ensure support by all browsers, use a promise polyfill such as [PolymerLabs Promise Polyfill](https://github.com/PolymerLabs/promise-polyfill).

 ## Installation